Narrowboating through the years: canal boats of the past, present and future

 Anglo Welsh has a history of supporting the military (we offer 15 per cent off our holidays to all service personnel) and we wanted to do something special for the Chelsea Pensioners.
 So as well as naming our Heritage Class boat ‘Poppy’ we have pledged to give £10 to The Royal Hospital Chelsea and Chelsea Pensioner’s Active Ageing Appeal for every booking made on ‘Poppy’ between 1 November 2019 and 1 November 2020.

 And from next March, we’ll be adding ‘Collingwood’ to our Wootton Wawen fleet – the first of four new luxury Admiral Class boats.
 She will be 57ft and will offer spacious accommodation for two people.
 We look forward to welcoming her here next Spring!

-Stately Homes and other historic places to visit whilst on your canal holiday
+Stately homes and historic places to visit on your canal boat holiday

 Stately homes and other historic properties to visit on your canal boat holiday

 One of the joys of a canal boat holiday is the feeling that you have escaped the rush of modern life and stepped back in time to a calmer age.
 The canals themselves and landscapes and cities they pass are all steeped in history and heritage so offer ample opportunity to immerse yourself in the past.